Characterizing FaaS Workflows on Public Clouds: The Good, the Bad and the Ugly: Related Work

 \subsubsection{Workflow Latencies}

 The end-to-end (E2E) execution time for workflows is an important user-facing metric.
 Understanding the effect of workflow patterns -- number of functions, workflow length and number of fan-outs/fan-ins -- on latency is critical~\cite{wisefusesigm}.
-The E2E time also includes overheads beyond function execution time, such as data transfers between adjacent functions and the workflow coordination.
-Studies like AOSP~\cite{aossiseke} examine function performance for Knative and OpenFaaS but lack an analysis of these additional latencies.
-CPES~\cite{cppeiisw}, CSPS~\cite{cspssocc} and \textit{WiseFuse}~\cite{wisefusesigm} identify orchestration overheads and inter-function latencies as key factors of E2E latencies in AWS, Azure and OpenFaaS but do not analyze the impact of workflow structure, unlike us.
+The E2E time also includes overheads such as data transfers between adjacent functions and workflow coordination.
+Li et al.~\cite{aossiseke} examine function performance for Knative and OpenFaaS but lack an analysis of these additional latencies.
+Shahidi et al.~\cite{cppeiisw}, Yu et al.~\cite{cspssocc} and Mahgoub et al.~\cite{wisefusesigm} identify orchestration overheads and inter-function latencies as key factors of E2E latencies in AWS, Azure and OpenFaaS but do not analyze the impact of workflow structure, unlike us.
 Data transfer latencies can affect the E2E latency, depending on the payload sizes.
-WiseFuse~\cite{wisefusesigm} and CPES~\cite{cppeiisw} suggest that inter-function overheads can be substantial and that Azure (AzS) performs particularly bad.
-We extend this comparison to Azure's recent Netherite variant (AzN) and see better performance.
+Mahgoub et al.~\cite{wisefusesigm} and Shahidi et al.~\cite{cppeiisw} suggest that inter-function overheads is high and AzS is particularly bad.
+We extend this comparison to Azure's recent Netherite (AzN) and see better performance.
 We also establish the reasons for inter-function overheads based on the underlying system design, advancing prior research.